sosiristseng/next/command-line-prompt/index.md

-# Command Line Tools
+# Command Line Prompt

-> Command-line prompt, Terminal emulators.
-See also [Awesome CLI Apps](https://github.com/agarrharr/awesome-cli-apps)
+Tools to enhance the command-line experience.

 <!--more-->